Mini K47 Condenser Microphone

 We created a clean, transparent circuit design.
 It lets the sound of the capsule pass through without alteration.
 Self-noise and distortion performance are on par with microphones costing significantly more.
 The circuit incorporates the best tricks we’ve learned from modifying and upgrading other companies’ products.

 Every Roswell microphone is subjected to a 24-hr "burn in" on our proprietary conditioning fixture, then tested extensively prior to shipping: polarity, noise, frequency response, sensitivity, and more.
-We perform an acoustic sweep test and listen to every microphone before it leaves our facility.
+We perform an acoustic sweep test and listen to every microphone multiple times before it leaves our facility.

 The Mini K47 has a durable, heat treated finish.
 Each mic ships with our exclusive Cutaway™ shockmount, Roswell branded microfleece mic sock, and a flight case.

 Recording drum overheads or other stereo applications?
 Click for matched stereo pairs of the Mini K47.